 The stunning grounds can be visited after the house.
 These landscaped gardens double up for Hyde Park in London where the Bridgertons and Featheringtons regularly promenade and where the scandalous Society Papers are distributed.
 The delightful Palladian Bridge is a backdrop in many scenes.

 Heading back to London, leave eastwards on the A36 taking the ring road just north of Salisbury.
 You will be able to see the 404ft (123m) tall spire of its medieval cathedral to your right.
 You will join the A30 towards Lopcombe Corner then the A343 which will bring you onto the A303 dual carriageway which you will take east onto the M3 motorway to London.
 There is a rest stop/service station at Fleet if needed.
+Head onwards to Junction 2 on the M3.

 Walk back west along Charlton Way then make a right on Chesterfield Walk and you will arrive at Ranger's House, used as the exterior of the Bridgerton family's Grosvenor Square residence.
 It is remarkable to think that when Eloise walks out of here in Episode 1 and waves to Penelope walking down the steps of her house that they are waving across a square as neighbours, but in reality one house is in London and the other house is a hundred miles away in Bath.